UoB-COMSM0166/2026-group-15/README.md

 The heuristic analysis reflects and structures the issues observed in the Think Aloud evaluation:

-- **Guidance and information** – Issue 1 confirms that hint visibility is too low, matching player reports that they only noticed grey hint boxes after getting stuck.
+- **Guidance and information** – The first issue confirms that hint visibility is too low, matching player reports that they only noticed grey hint boxes after getting stuck.
-- **Combat and controls** – Issues 2 and 3 relate to weak combat feedback and unclear attack controls, consistent with players not knowing whether hits were registered or which input to use.
+- **Combat and controls** – The second and fourth issues relate to weak combat feedback and unclear attack controls, consistent with players not knowing whether hits were registered or which input to use.
-- **Items and environment behaviour** – Issues 4 and 5 capture inconsistent tool behaviour and unclear environmental changes, making it harder for players to understand how cleaning mechanics work and when an area is complete.
+- **Items and environment behaviour** – The third and fifth issues capture inconsistent tool behaviour and unclear environmental changes, making it harder for players to understand how cleaning mechanics work and when an area is complete.
-- **Movement and interface** – Issues 6 and 7 align with feedback about oversized collision boxes and a cramped inventory, which affects both movement fairness and the readability of collected items.
+- **Movement and interface** – The sixth and seventh issues align with feedback about oversized collision boxes and a cramped inventory, which affects both movement fairness and the readability of collected items.

 ---